mpenning/ciscoconfparse/README.md

 Is this a tool, or is it artwork?
 ---------------------------------

 That depends on who you ask.
-Many companies use it as part of their network engineering toolbox; others regard it as a form of artwork.
+Many companies use CiscoConfParse as part of their network engineering toolbox; others regard it as a form of artwork.

 What if we don\'t use Cisco IOS?